 If you cannot control your feelings sufficiently, then wait until later, but don't omit the review.
 If you only review games in which you excel, you will miss the opportunity to correct your worst mistakes.

 Sore losers are often tempted to prove that they "should" have won the game.
 This is called trying to "win the review" (although sometimes we also say that the more insightful player has "won the review" by offering the most incisive analysis).
 A review will only do you good if you honestly seek mistakes and not if you seek to justify yourself.
 Likewise, dwelling on how brilliant your own good moves were, and how poor your opponents were, does not contribute to a good review.

 Many reviews go off into long branches that bear little resemblance to the game.
 While it can be useful to show how a game might have developed if a certain path had been taken, you can easily end up discussing a game that never happened.
 This can be good practice, but generally it would be more fun and more education to just start a new game.
 Try to keep close to the game itself, especially when you need to make sure you that have enough time to review the most critical sequences.

 In some reviews, most of the time goes into playing out on the board variations which the players were reading out during the game.
 This may be useful, especially when two players disagree on a certain variation and need to play out stones to figure out who is right.
 However, putting the stones down and picking them up prevents the other player from reading out whatever variations he might have been interested in, and also takes time away from a productive back-and-forth dialogue about the game.
-When possible, mental reading is better practice, more respectful of your opponent, and helps keeps the review focused on the most piquant points.
+When possible, mental reading is better practice, more respectful of your opponent, and helps keep the review focused on the most piquant points.

 The foremost principle when reviewing your opponent's moves is respect.
 This is particularly important when the review takes place immediately after the game, when both players may experience strong emotions.
 A friendly atmosphere helps both players enjoy the review and learn from it.